pingcap/docs/develop/dev-guide-playground-gitpod.md

 ### Customize Gitpod Docker images

 By default, Gitpod uses a standard Docker image named Workspace-Full as the basis for the workspace.
-Workspaces launched from this default image come pre-installed with Docker, Go, Java, Node.js, C/C++, Python, Ruby, Rust, PHP, and tools like Homebrew, Tailscale, Nginx, and more.
+Workspaces launched from this default image are pre-installed with Docker, Go, Java, Node.js, C/C++, Python, Ruby, Rust, PHP, and tools such as Homebrew, Tailscale, and Nginx.

 You can provide a public Docker image or a Dockerfile. and install any required dependencies for your project.